Can You 3D Print Clear Plastic? (Best Clear Filament)

 You also want to print a little slower than normal.
 Ideally, your printer wants to be very accurate, the more accurate your printer – the better your prints look typically, and the clearer they’ll look.

-Also print with a larger layer height.
+Also, print with a larger layer height.
 If your layer height is larger, you won’t need as many layers.
-So it may make sense to print thicker layer heights and even using larger nozzle sizes.
+So it may make sense to print thicker layer heights and even use larger nozzle sizes.